 Inspiring Climate Culture through Film & TV

-Rare’s Entertainment Lab, an initiative of Rare’s Climate Culture program, supports writers and creators in telling stories that reflect our changing world, inspire audiences at home, and drive change around us.
-Based on Rare’s core expertise in behavioral science research, insights, and guidelines, our support includes workshops, events, consultations, audience surveys, public opinion research, and impact measurement and evaluation.
+Rare’s Entertainment Lab supports writers and creators in telling stories that reflect our changing world and inspire audiences at home.
+Based on Rare’s core expertise in behavioral science research and insights, our support includes workshops, events, consultations, audience surveys, public opinion research, and impact measurement and evaluation.

 How to Integrate Climate-Friendly Behaviors on Screen